JonnyBro/makarov/README.md

 **allow_channel** - Allow logging a certain channel.
 Will generate text using only logs from the specific whitelisted channel and post it only there

+**teejay hvh linus damianluck tomscott** - Generate text with text gathered from these people/topics.

 **update** - Pull from the repository and restart the bot. (explanation in "How to use")